-Prior to an employee performing duties outside the bargaining unit, the employer, the union and the employee shall meet to determine the terms of the assignment.
+Prior to an employee performing duties outside the bargaining unit, a meeting to determine the details will be held with the necessary parties.

 The employee has the right, at any time, to refuse to perform higher-level duties.

 11.15 Administrative Errors